Landfill Tax currently stands at £84.40 per tonne. It has increased by more than £60 per tonne over the last 10 years.

 On a more local level, the South London Waste Partnership also has targets set by the Mayor of London’s Municipal Waste Management Strategy, which outlines how the Capital is going to play its part in meeting the nation-wide targets set by the Waste Strategy for England.
 This includes achieving a recycling and composting rate of 45% by 2015.

-Unlike the Waste Strategy for England (which focuses only on household waste) the Mayor of London’s Municipal Waste Management Strategy encompasses all municipal waste including commercial and industrial waste that is collected by local authorities as well as waste from parks and grounds maintenance.
+The Mayor of London’s Municipal Waste Management Strategy covers the period 2011 to 20131 and encompasses all municipal waste including commercial and industrial waste that is collected by local authorities as well as waste from parks and grounds maintenance.

-In the Strategy, the Mayor of London also calls for greater regional self-sufficiency, emphasising the need for more waste treatment and disposal facilities to be built in London.
+In the Strategy, the Mayor of London calls for greater regional self-sufficiency, emphasising the need for more waste treatment and disposal facilities to be built in London.
+It encouraged the recovery of energy from waste, and predicts that by 2013, 40 per cent of London’s municipal waste could be treated in a way that extracts energy from it.

 Visit www.london.gov.uk for details.